osg-htc/docs/docs/submit/osg-flock.md

 This document explains how to add a path for user jobs to flow from your local site out to the OSG, which in most cases means that the jobs will have far more resources available to run on than locally.
-If your local batch system frequently has many jobs waiting to run for a long time, adding a path to OSG may result in less waiting for your users.
+If your local batch system frequently has many jobs waiting to run for a long time, or if you simply want to provide a local entry point for OSG-bound jobs, adding a path to OSG may result in less waiting for your users.

 Background